 In comparing single-family homes vs. multi-family homes, single-family homes are:

 - Separated from the neighboring unit by a ground-to-roof wall

 - Do not share common areas with other units

 - Do not share heating or air-conditioning systems or utilities

 What is a Multi-family Home?

 Multi-family are designed to accommodate more than one family living separately.
-For that reason, each unit typically has its own address, entrance, kitchen and bathroom.
-They’re often purchased as investment property, as multi-family homes can be rented out to multiple tenants.
+For that reason, each unit typically has its own address, entrance, kitchen, and bathroom.
+They’re often purchased as an investment property, as multi-family homes can be rented out to multiple tenants.
 In some cases, the owner of the building may reside in one of the units or they may choose to rent out all of the units.
 Investors often use the income they make from renting the place out to pay the mortgage and other housing expenses.

-Another reason people might choose to buy a multi-family home vs. a single-family home is because they have a multi-generational household.
+Another reason people might choose to buy a multi-family home vs. a single-family home is that they have a multi-generational household.
 For example, the homeowners may have both aging parents and young children living with them.
 This gives the homeowners the ability to care for and spend time with their aging parents and their children without having to drive to a separate location.
 Alternatively, it might also be an option for parents who need a little extra help taking care of their kids — and the grandparents are there to lend a hand.
 Either way, it gives children the opportunity to get to know their grandparents better than they might have if they lived separately, which is always a great thing.

 In comparing multi-family homes vs. single-family homes, multi-family homes are:

 - Residential buildings